jasonwcc/learntocontainerized/Demo01.md

 ```

-- Let'ssurf to our very own web server
+- Let's surf to our very own web server
 ``` bash
 curl http://localhost:8080
 ```

 - Or simply open up a browser and point to http://localhost:8080

-- Start second container from the same httpd image but this time we want to change the web page content
+### # Start second container from the same httpd image but this time we change the web page content
 ``` bash
 docker run --name www2 -p 8081:80 -d httpd
 ```